ci-group/revolve/pycelery/readme.txt

 We can start revolve using celery when you use the next line.

-./revolve.py --manager pycelery/manager.py --n-cores 8
+./revolve.py --manager pycelery/manager.py --n-cores 8 --world worlds/celeryplane.world

 it will start the manager, which uses the class CeleryController to control and start celery.
 The manager can shutdown, reset, evaluate robots through this CeleryController.
 It is used as a simulator_queue class.

+The celeryworld.world loads the worldcontroller for celery.
+If you do not use this, the C++ part is not able to receive and send messages to celery and therefore the experiment will not work.
+So make sure to add that in.

 Use the manager.py file in the pycelery folder as an example to make your own experiment.

 # ---------------------------- # CHANGED FILES #----------------------------#
-pyrevolve/evolution/population.py           	(Added a celery part to receive data)- old revolve intact pyrevolve/tol/manage/robotmanager.py					(Added a way to convert a celery message to a robotmanager class)- old revolve intact cpprevolve/gazebo/plugin/WorldController.cpp 	(Changed the file to retrieve celery messages from the workers.) - OLD REVOLVE NOT INTACT
+pyrevolve/evolution/population.py           	(Added a celery part to receive data)- old revolve intact pyrevolve/tol/manage/robotmanager.py					(Added a way to convert a celery message to a robotmanager class)- old revolve intact

 			#---------------------# PROBLEMS #--------------------------#